 Indeed, if you compare them to other comfort sandals like Crocs you will feel that the foam is much more cushioned.
 OOFOs are not like Crocs which have a rigid material that can tire muscles.

 OOFOs are also great for foot health and those suffering from plantar fasciitis because it has a footbed that cradles and supports your arch.

-As noted, I became reliant on my OOFOs when I had plantar fasciitis and a plantar fascia tear.
+As noted, I became reliant on my OOFOs when I had intense foot pain from plantar fasciitis and a plantar fascia tear.
 When I began running again, I continued to wear my OOFOs sandals to keep my plantar fasciitis from flaring.
 Then I noticed how much better my legs felt post-run and now wear them so I can train hard and recover the next day for my run.

-OOFOs sandals are the ultimate cushion.
+OOFOs sandals have the ultimate cushion and shock absorption.
 They feel bouncy yet supportive and the footbed is soft.
 Indeed, I have never worn a more comfortable shoe.

 Though they aren’t perfect.

-OOFOs has new designs that are more attractive than the sandals in my opinion—but they still aren’t pretty (aka not suitable yet for weddings, ha!).
+OOFOs has new designs that are more attractive than the sandals in my opinion (like the OOFO OOahh slide which has a nice soft top layer or closed-toe shoe OOmg EeZee Low Shoe)—but they still aren’t pretty (aka not suitable yet for weddings, ha!).
 And when they wear down, the sole will become flimsy and fold under putting you at risk for falling.

 Pros of OOFOs Sandals